Motofant/cnn_text_classification/README.md

 			- 1 --> shortest text
 			- 2 --> longest text with text repeat (default)
 		- [-t (float)]:		tf-idf treshold (default 0.0019)
-		- config_name: 		name of the config to be loaded
+		- config_name: 		name of the config to be loaded from test.ini
 		- input_directory:	directory containing all files to be encoded

-- cnn
-	- python ./categorisation_cnn.py

 - create dictionaries
 	- python ./pipeline.py -dict directory name categories